mbi6245/HMSBootCamp/README.md

 Git is a program used for version control.
 For the purposes of this bootcamp, you will use it to track changes you make to your files/code.
 See instructions below for your operating system.

 - MacOS
+  - Opening **Terminal** will allow you to access the command line interface for your computer
-  - You probably already have git installed!
+  - GOOD NEWS: You probably already have git installed!
 Move on for now and reference the following bullet if you see `git: command not found` when trying to use a git command
-  - Opening **Terminal** will allow you to access the command line interface for your computer
   - Open the **Terminal** app and type in `xcode-select -install` to install a suite of useful tools for programming, including git
 - Windows
   - Install git from the official [link](https://git-scm.com/download/win)
   - Opening **Git Bash** will allow you to access the command line interface on your computer

 ### Connecting to GitHub

-*Setup adapted from official GitHub documentation, feel free to follow these [steps](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) if you would like to do so instead*

 1. Sign up for a free GitHub account with this [link](https://github.com/signup).
 1. Open Git Bash